Andreas Hårstad

-Andreas Hårstad (born 11 November 1998 in Oppdal) is a Norwegian curler.
+Andreas Slipersæter Hårstad (born 11 November 1998 in Oppdal Municipality) is a Norwegian curler.
 He currently skips his own team out of Oppdal.

 At the national level, he is a 2019 Norwegian men's champion curler.

 Personal life

 He started curling in 2008 at the age of 10.
 As of 2019, he works as a shop assistant.
 He attended Inland Norway University of Applied Sciences.